 This is one reason why consultants rarely say "always" or "never" -- because it's hard to prove such absolute cases.

-Once I started paying attention to word choice, I also noticed that the words someone uses to describe a situation very much reflects how they think about it too.
+Once I started paying attention to word choice, I also noticed that the words someone uses to describe a situation very much reflect how they think about it too.

 (This is particularly the case with clients, C-level executives, bosses, etc...)